CDAT/cdms/docs/source/manual/cdms_1.rst

 in climate analysis and simulation.

-CDMS is implemented as part of the Climate Data Analysis Tool (CDAT), which uses the Python language.
+CDMS is implemented as part of the Climate Data Analysis Tool [CDAT](https://cdat.llnl.gov/), which uses the Python language.
 The examples in this chapter assume some familiarity with the language and the Python Numpy module (http://www.numpy.org).
 A number of excellent tutorials on Python are available in books or on the Internet.
 For example, see